 The exploration activities will generate both solid and liquid waste.
-The types of waste generated at the facility are classified as mineral and non-mineral waste.
-All non-mineral waste will eventually be removed from the Project site and will either be disposed of at the Otjiwarongo waste disposal site (household or garden waste).
+The types of waste generated at the camp or drill sites are classified as mineral and non-mineral waste.
+All non-mineral waste will eventually be removed from the Project site and will either be disposed of at the Walvis Bay waste disposal site (household or garden waste).
+Mineral waste (diamond core or percussion drilling (i.e. reverse circulation) samples) will be stored and used for sampling for analysis purposes.
+At the end of the project some samples may be kept for archiving purposes while other samples will be discarded at a hazardous waste site.